Panjete/rerankDocs/README.md

 Guarentees on json documents?
 Add matadata to json reads.
 Include Bibrefs?

-What happens when there is neither pdf and pmc
+What happens when there is neither pdf and pmc - happens for 8l411r1w

 Updated word2vec implementations by changing malloc.h ->stdlib.h

+When multiple documents available, I just choose the first

+remove \use{amspackage} latex tags

+Issue with CSV reader